2. Make an appointment with your advisor to select your courses. (Please contact the Counseling Center if you do not know your advisor.)

 6. Enter your student information.
 You will be required to add leading zeros to make your ID# nine digits long.
 Example: ID# 12345 should be entered as 000012345.
 Please enter your Co-Lin or valid email address.
 If there are conflicts with your registration request, you will be notified by the email address you provide.
 Failure to follow these steps may result in your registration request not being processed.

 7. Within three to five days, the Counselor checks and approves your registration request.
-If there are no conflicts, courses are entered in Alliant.
+If there are NO conflicts, courses are entered in Alliant.

 9. Order your textbooks at least two weeks before classes start.
 Some courses may require ebooks that will be automatically available the first day of class and billed to your account.
-If you have questions about your textbook please contact your instructor one of the Co-Lin Bookstores.
+If you have questions about your textbook please contact your instructor or one of the Co-Lin Bookstores.

 10. Make sure you access your courses the first day of class and check your Co-Lin email.
 Your Co-Lin email is your primary email address for all correspondence.